 How gas appliances have changed over the years

 Significant technological leaps in appliances and gas networks over the last century have led to a large network of households and businesses relying on gas as a vital energy source.
-That growth continues today, with more than 5 million residential connections across the country, almost half of all Australian homes.
+That growth continues today, with more than 5 million residential gas connections across the country, almost half of all Australian homes.

 Those with long memories, or an interest in history, will remember the bulky gas appliances of yesteryear.
 Some of you may even still have gas appliances that date back that far.